supercollider/supercollider/README.md

-COMPILING SUPERCOLLIDER SCSYNTH ON BELA
+Compiling SuperCollider scsynth on Bela
 =======================================

 See [README_main.md](README_main.md) for the "real" SuperCollider readme.

-This file is Dan's notes about compiling SC on Bela (BeagleRT) platform.
+This file is Dan's notes about compiling SC on [Bela (BeagleRT)](http://beaglert.cc/) platform.

 At time of writing, I'm compiling just the server `scsynth`, so I've deactivated other components in the cmake.
 This branch `bela_hackery` contains that plus other modifications to get the SC source code master branch building.
 The main addition in this branch is a **Xenomai/BeagleRT audio driver for scsynth**, to use Bela's ultra-low-latency audio thread *instead* of jack/portaudio.

-PREPARATION
+All of the commands here are to be executed *on the Bela device itself*.
+Normally you would SSH to it from a computer connected by USB, in order to do the following stuff.

+Preparation
 ===========

 Plug in an ethernet cable (or connect to the Internet some other way).
 Then we need to (a) install/update packages and (b) set the system time: